 We think that bookkeeping, accounting, risk management, and the other mechanics of running a business are tools, not secrets.
 You can learn them.
 We’ve collected insight from lawyers at Orrick, accountants and tax experts at PwC, and experienced entrepreneurs to help demystify some of these subjects.
 Just like the tech industry has benefited tremendously from open-sourcing pieces of our collective technical infrastructure, we think that the global community of entrepreneurs will benefit from democratizing access to the technology of building and running businesses.

-You can read more about bookkeeping, accounting, employment, incorporation, risk management, taxes, and contracts in the guide.
+You can read more about bookkeeping, accounting, employment, incorporation, risk management, taxes, and contracts in the guides.
 If there are other subjects you’d be interested in having us cover, please drop us a line at firstname.lastname@example.org.